Human in the Loop: The Key to Making AI Tutoring Work in Your School

 Admirals Academy, Norfolk

-Read Admiral Academy’s review of Skye, Third Space Learning’s AI voice tutor.
+Read Admiral Academy’s review of Skye, Third Space Learning’s conversational AI tutor.

 The future of AI tutoring: combining human expertise and technology

-The future of effective AI tutoring lies not in technology alone, but in thoughtful partnerships between the capabilities of AI and human expertise.
+The future of effective AI use in schools lies not in technology alone, but in a comprehensive understanding of AI literacy and thoughtful partnerships between the capabilities of AI and human expertise.

 As we’ve seen with Skye, the most impactful AI tutoring solutions combine AI’s scalability and consistency with the irreplaceable judgment, creativity, and adaptability of experienced, traditional educators.